khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 - `Monitor vulnerabilities in your project`
 - `Get started with monitoring`

+#### Considerations

+##### Archived content

+It’s ok to hide most, if not all, of the UI that would be displayed if there was some content.
+This helps emphasize the next action that a user should perform.
+But not all Blank content empty states are the same.
+Some don’t have any content because all of it was archived.
+If there’s a benefit for users to be able to see that archived content, the regular UI should be shown instead of the empty state.

+##### Technical implementation

+Sometimes, content is lazy loaded, which means it’s impossible for the system to know if an empty state should be used until a user clicks on a certain element that would lazy load some content that isn’t initially shown.
+Be sure to check with engineers how interactions on a page in question work before you decide to hide the UI in favor of showing an empty state.

 ### Configuration required

 A `Configuration required` empty state serves as a placeholder for features that need to be configured first, before having the ability to create content.